 One of the most special aspects of the gems of the sea is the way they reflect light.
 That is a feature highly affected by their luster.
 The rule of thumb is the more luster a bead has, the more valuable it becomes.
 When compared to other gemstones, all pearls feature a more vivid glow.
 However, it is the Akoya types that are especially known for this attribute.
 Akoya pearl luster is the primary reason why they are worth so much.
 While these gems are sharp and highly-reflective, South Sea gems feature a softer, satin-like finish.

 Why Should You Choose Pearl Jewelry?

 In terms of jewelry, you might want a classic pearl necklace or a more offbeat pair of unique earrings.
 The market offers something for every style, from traditional to modern and hip.
 Wearing a colorful pearl bracelet will make you stand out from the crowd and give a sense of elegance.
 They are suitable for any occasion – all you need to do is use your imagination.
 When shopping for jewelry, keep in mind both your budget and your personal style in order to find something that is exactly right for you.
 You can learn more about all the different aspects of these jewels by exploring ThePearlSource.com.

 Learn More About Pearls

 Pearls are truly one of the most classic and exquisite gemstones.
 They look equally good at the office, during a night at the opera, or just running errands around the town.
-If you are considering investing in pearls, keep in mind that they hold their value incredibly well.
-Pearls will likely be an heirloom piece you can pass down to generations to come.
+If you are considering investing in these stunning gems, keep in mind that they hold their value incredibly well.
+Moreover, the treasures of the sea will likely be an heirloom piece you can pass down to generations to come.

-Learning about pearls can seem overwhelming since there are so many factors to consider.
+Learning about these stunning gems can seem overwhelming since there are so many factors to consider.
 However, let’s hope that the question – “what is a pearl” no longer needs to be answered!